Niklan/Glisseo/README.md

 5. Replace all **STARTER** strings with your theme name in that files:
    1. **STARTER**.breakpoints.yml
    2. **STARTER**.info.yml.txt
-   3. package.json

 If you did it right, you can find your theme on the Appearance page and install it.
 To avoid some problems, it's recommended to enable base theme as well, which is Glisseo.
 You don't need to make it default, just enable.

-### Compile CSS and JS

-1. Install all dependencies `npm install`

-Then use one of the scripts:

-1. `npm run compile`: Compile CSS and JS one time.
-1. `npm run watch`: Watch for CSS and JS sources and compile them on change.

-Since these scripts will be part of your theme, you can safely modify everything for your needs.